vcd/368-old-archive/_posts/2015-01-01-contact-form.md

 # P4: Contact Form

-> Posting a naked e-mail link anywhere on the web (or in a newsgroup, in a chatroom, on a weblog comments page…) is generally the kiss of death for your once-healthy address.
+> Posting a naked e-mail link anywhere on the web is generally the kiss of death for your once-healthy address

 ## Objectives